Rey Manaj

-Rey Aldo Manaj (Rei Manaj; born 24 February 1997) is an Albanian professional footballer who plays as a striker for UAE Pro League club Sharjah and the Albania national team.
+Rey Aldo Manaj (Rei Manaj; born 24 February 1997) is an Albanian professional footballer who plays as a striker for Sivaspor and the Albania national team.

 Club career

 Early career

-Manaj was born in Lushnjë, Albania in 1997, and moved to Italy with his parents at a young age, where he began his football youth career at the age of 11 with Piacenza.
+Manaj was born in Lushnjë, Albania in 1997, and moved to Italy with his parents when he was 3 years old, where he began his football youth career at the age of 11 with Piacenza.
 Principally he had two trials at two major academies at Italy Milan and Atalanta but didn't managed to pass at either one.
 When he was 11 years old in 2008 he managed to enter at Piacenza academies where he achieved a few trophies and individual ratings.
 In 2012 this academy managed by Leonardo Garilli family was declared bankrupt in 2012 and Manaj moved to U.S. Cremonese managed by Gigi Simoni.

 In 2013, Cremonese loaned him to Sampdoria youths which was managed at the time by Pedone.
 During a training game against the first team, as soon as Manaj saw that the goalkeeper Júnior da Costa went wide, he tried to catch him by surprise with a shot from the middle of the field.
 The shot finished wide, but close to the goal.
 Pedone told Manaj "If you do this the next time I will replace you!"
 A few weeks later, when Genovese team faced Siena primavera, Manaj made the same effort, but this time the ball ended straight into the net.
 Recalling what happened in training match against the first team Sampdoria, Manaj addressed the technician Pedone saying: "Coach, so is this good?"
 He managed to play some games with the "Primavera" (U-19) of coach Enrico Chiesa.

 Sampdoria could have purchased Manaj definitively as it was part of the loan deal with right clauses for purchase of €300,000 fee after the loan ended on 30 June 2015 but Sampdoria had a club change in ownership with Massimo Ferrero replacing former president Riccardo Garrone's family, and the purchase option expired.
 When Sampdoria was presented again at the table of Cremonese after 30 June, the demand of Cremonese's president, Luigi Simoni, was €700,000 for co-ownership with many other provisions and Sampdoria refused to pay that amount.